 Be flexible: As much as you think you’ve thought of everything, it’s sometimes not the case.
 Plan for flexibility in time frames by padding them a bit more.
 This adds relief in case some tasks take longer than anticipated.
 On the other hand, some tasks may take less time than budgeted.
 Being flexible with time allows your plan to balance itself out a bit better.

 Anticipate challenges: The ability to anticipate potential challenges is how all successful plans unfold.
-You and your team must picture your plan’s execution in the future and work backwards to anticipate where things may go wrong.
+You and your team must picture your plan’s execution in the future and work backward to anticipate where things may go wrong.
+Remember, projects go wrong very often.
 Then, plan for these in the scheduling and dividing of tasks.

 Investing in the Planning Process